huangfeng95/testpage/README.md

 <img src="Sparse Ghost Module performance.png" style="zoom: 70%;" />

 <center style="color:#C0C0C0;text-decoration:underline">Table 2.
-Performance results of Sparse Ghost Module and some other classical lightweight modules.
-Considering all metrics comprehensively, the lightweight effect of the Sparse Ghost Module is the best among all compared schemes.</center>
+Performance results of Sparse Ghost Module and some other classical lightweight modules.</center>
+>  Considering all metrics comprehensively, the lightweight effect of the Sparse Ghost Module is the best among all compared schemes.

 #### Source Codes